SaranshBogati1997/typingTest/README.md

-# typingTest
+# Typing Game
-simple typing game with javascript
+See how high can you score with this simple javascript typing game